Experiencing workplace harassment? So are many employed Floridians.

 Have you experienced workplace harassment or discrimination?
 Or maybe know someone who has?
-Well, according to The Equal Employment Opportunity Commission, if you work in Florida the chances of you experiencing harassment and discrimination in the workplace are pretty good.
+Well, according to The Equal Employment Opportunity Commission

 - If you’ve been called names and are constantly criticized in front of other employees.